 Multiple jurisdictions, organizations, and groups of citizens are already working to restore and protect the watershed.
 In many cases these efforts need to be enhanced, expanded and shared as models with others in the watershed.
 Examples include:

-Chesapeake Bay Program funded project by Environmental Leadership Strategies, LLC to identify leadership development programs to determine if and how a local leadership program should be offered through the Bay Program.
+Chesapeake Bay Program-funded project by Environmental Leadership Strategies, LLC to identify leadership development programs to determine if and how a local leadership program should be offered through the Bay Program.

+Chesapeake Bay Program-funded project by Tetratech to explore approaches for monitoring progress toward achieving the outcomes of increased knowledge and capacity for local officials.

 State-by-state outreach, training, and certification via municipal organizations and state associations, state-sponsored training and workshops for stormwater and green infrastructure.

 Environment-focused forums, such as those provided by VACo and MACo.